gazebosim/gz-sim/tutorials/joint_controller.md

 \page jointcontrollers Joint Controllers

+Gazebo provides basically three joint controller plugins.
+Let's see a detailed description of each of them and example usage to help users to select right joint controller for their usage.
 # 1) JointController

 - Joint controller which can be attached to a model with a reference to a single joint.